bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

 # Somatic (cancer) variants

-bcbio supports tumor only and tumor-normal small (SNV and indels), copy number (CNV) variant calling using multiple tools.
+For small variants (SNV and indels), bcbio supports the following workflows:
+- tumor-normal calling;
+- tumor only calling;
+- UMIs, including duplex UMIs, which improve precision in many applications including cfDNA analysis;
-We recommend to start with `vardict` and `mutect2`.
-bcbio also supports a majority voting ensemble approach to combine calls from multiple callers.
+We recommend starting with `vardict` and `mutect2` as variant callers. bcbio also supports a majority voting ensemble approach to combine calls from multiple callers.

+For copy number (CNV) detection, bcbio supports T/N calling with a panel of normals with `gatk-cnv` and `seq2c`.

+Currently (2020-06-02), we are working to introduce tumor only CNV calling with PON (without using T/N pairs) using `gatk-cnv`. `cnvkit` also works for T/N, PON, and tumor only case, but it is not stable - it fails for some random samples, see issues.

 ## Workflow1 - T/N
 This [example](https://github.com/bcbio/bcbio-nextgen/blob/master/config/examples/cancer-dream-syn3.yaml)